-When most people look at Calypso, they see a chestnut with white, a progenitor of the Padron, Ajman, or Kubinec sirelines, but to those who know pedigrees, there is yet another substantial presence within his pedigree that one would not see just by looking at him, and that is Kubailan Haifi.
+When most people look at Calypso, they see a chestnut with white, a progenitor of the Padron, Ajman, or Kubinec sirelines, but to those who know pedigrees, there is yet another substantial presence within his pedigree that one would not see just by looking at him, and that is Kuhailan Haifi.

-First of all, when we say "Kuhailan blood," we are referring to blood going all the way back to the Ruala the Tribe of Desert.
-Syrian more specifically, individual the named horse Kuhailan Haifi.
+First of all, when we say "Kuhailan blood," we are referring to blood going all the way back to the Ruala Tribe of the Syrian Desert, more specifically, individual the named horse Kuhailan Haifi.